-The two foundational ingredients for Intelligent Operations are integrated Management of Change and Enterprise Loss Prevention.
+The four foundational ingredients for Intelligent Operations are integrated Management of Change, Risk Assessment, Engineering Content, and Enterprise Loss Prevention.
 At the core, Intelligent Operations addresses the management of risk and the elimination of waste.
-One of they key benefits of Intelligent Operations is to move to an “Asset Based” outcome, which is critical for models that focus on prognostics on equipment.
+One of the key benefits of Intelligent Operations is to move to an “Asset Based” outcome, which is critical for models that focus on prognostics on equipment.

 Foundation for Intelligent Operations